malinlm/Thesis_SysBio/README.md

 bottom_up.ipynb is an notebook of the steps of the bottom_up approach.
 For simplicity and lower run time this is done using dosing.csv file and average PK parameters.
 This p_value testing at the end requires the output of the P_inf.py as well as the output of hypothesis_tester.py in top_down.

-MSM contains the pre-computed prophylactic efficacies for 1,000 virtual patients with different pk parameters (found in folder "pk_params").
+MSM contains the pre-computed prophylactic efficacies for 1,000 virtual patients with different pk parameters (found in folder "pk_data").
 P_inf.py as well as the output of hypothesis_tester.py in top_down.